The rationale for cybersecurity insurance is the fact that the risk of a successful cyber attack can never be fully or completely mitigated.

 While some of this is conjecture, it certainly would not hurt your chances of getting renewed.

-Depending on your industry, needs, risk profile, and the insurer you work with, you can expect the timeline for renewals to vary.
+The timeline for renewals will vary depending on your industry, needs, risk profile, and the insurer you work with.

 Things to watch for include rate increases, ransomware sublimits, coinsurance, and supplemental applications.